gammapy/gammapy-meetings/coding-sprints/2024-06-Heidelberg/README.md

 ### Monday
 ##### Afternoon session (2 pm): Kick-off
+- Introduction - Objectives of the week
 - Gammapy usage in SWGO (Laura)
 - Thoughts / ideas on Jax for Gammapy (Axel)
+- Remaining issues with covariance handling (Atreyee)
+- Missing features for joint analyses (Quentin)
+- Using Gammapy with e-Rosita data?
+(Katharina)

 ### Tuesday